-If you have a water saving shower head, again, replacing it is the best way to boost your water pressure.
+If you have a water saving shower head, again, replacing it is the best way to boost your water pressure in the shower.
 A top tip for new shower heads; pick one up that is easy to clean, these have nozzles that just need you to rub a finger on them in order to keep them clean.

 If you have a mounted shower, just tie a plastic bag around it and fill it with white vinegar.
 After, drain the basin/bag and scrub the nozzles on the shower head to remove any excess limescale and debris.
 Then, rinse it out and make sure that it is running smoothly.

 What causes low water pressure in shower?

 What Causes Low Water Pressure in the Shower? ...
 Shower low water pressure can be caused by many things ranging from blocked electric shower heads or accidentally turned shut off valve to the more serious causes like blocked pipes or a leak somewhere in the line.
 Low water pressure can also be due to more than one problem